 Because puffins are seabirds, they tend to nest in sea cliffs and rocky outcrops along the coast.
 They mostly feed on small fish that live near the surface of the water, so you’ll see them swimming as well as flying.

 Iceland has thousands of kilometers of coastline, but some places are better for puffin spotting than others.
-Let’s run through some of the top ones!
+The following locations cover the most reliable spots around the country.

 1. Látrabjarg cliffs